 Colorized Civil War Photos That Bring America’s Deadliest Conflict To Life

-The growth of photography in the middle of the 19th century kicked off, among many other things, a revolution in the recording of history.
-Momentous events and public figures could now be documented in real time in a way that hadn't been possible before unless you were actually there to bear witness.
+The growth of photography in the middle of the 19th century kicked off a revolution in the recording of history.
+Momentous events and public figures could now be documented in real-time in a way that hadn't been possible before unless you were actually there to bear witness.

 Yet this revolution can sometimes be difficult to appreciate today, with old photos in sepia tones that look alien in our vibrantly-colored modern world.
 This is precisely what makes colorized photos of a period such as the Civil War both revelatory and important historical documents.

 More than just artistic reproductions, such colorizations restore the immediacy of the actual historical events in question.